Tuesday, October 7, 2025

 6. True lifelong education is guaranteed. page40

 6.2.
-Multi-purpose colleges and technical schools
+Multi-purpose college and technical school

 6.3.
 Advanced Professional School